 Elected councillors and employees of the Council operate under codes of conduct.
-These codes provide a set of standards of conduct expected of employees at work and for
+These codes provide a set of standards of conduct expected of employees at work and for councillors in performing their public duties.
+In addition, both Officers and Members are required to declare interests and register gifts and hospitality.

-The codes take into account the requirements of the law and the provisions of official conduct in the appropriate national conditions of service (for employees).
+The codes take into account the requirements of the law and the provisions of official conduct in the appropriate National Conditions of Service (for employees).